-Award Date: January 26, 2017 Page 13

 Sincerely,

 Patricia L. Lewis Senior Vice President, Human Resources

-(For written acceptance, please complete, sign, and return by mail.)
+(For written acce eptance, please complete, sign, and return by mail.)

+By accepting this processing of Pe s Award Agreement as described in Sections Section 12. on 9, employees outside the United States are consenting to the

-Acknowledged by:
+Signed by:

+Cignoture Data

 Signature Date

 Print Name Employee ID